 Inca Trail Porters and Responsible Trekking

 We all know The Inca Trail is one of the most famous hikes in the world and seeing Machu Picchu is on many peoples bucket list.
-This multi day 4 or 5 day trek takes travelers to intriguing Incan ruins, over high altitude mountain passes, down through peaceful valleys, and into the mystical Andean Cloud Forest, all the while hiking over the original stone steps the Inca once walked.
+This multi day 4 or 5 day trek takes travelers to intriguing Inca ruins, over high altitude mountain passes, down through peaceful valleys, and into the mystical Andean Cloud Forest, all the while hiking over the original stone steps the Inca once walked.

 Everyday 150 adventurers set out on The Inca trail but, behind the scenes are 350 trail staff, including chefs, porters, and guides, who help support you and make the trip possible.
 For these porters the Incan trail is not just an adventure but, an important part of their cultural heritage, and essential part of their daily lives, bringing them an invaluable source of income.
 It’s important that everyone has the best experience possible and is shown the upmost respect while on the trail, this includes the porters and cooks.
 By understanding the porters and cooks role you can have a thoroughly meaningful experience allowing you to look back on a positive and responsible adventure.